Sure Dividend

 Dividend Kings In Focus: Emerson Electric

 The Dividend Kings consist of companies that have raised dividends for at least 50 years.
-Many of the companies have turned into huge multinational corporations over the decades, but not all of them.
+Over the decades, many of the companies have become huge multinational corporations, but not all of them.

 We created a full list of all Dividend Kings and important financial metrics like price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Kings list by clicking on the link below:

-Emerson Electric (EMR) has raised its dividend for 66 consecutive years, giving it one of the longest dividend growth streaks in the investing universe.
-There are only four companies that have longer dividend growth streaks than Emerson.
+Emerson Electric (EMR) has raised its dividend for 67 consecutive years, one of the longest dividend growth streaks in the investing universe.
+Only four companies have longer dividend growth streaks than Emerson.

-The company has achieved such an exceptional dividend growth record thanks to its strong business model, decent resilience to downturns, and somewhat conservative payout ratio.
-These factors provide a margin of safety during recessions.
+The company has achieved an exceptional dividend growth record thanks to its strong business model, decent resilience to downturns, and somewhat conservative payout ratio, which provide a margin of safety during recessions.

 In this article, we’ll review Emerson’s prospects as an investment today.